 During the Information Lifecycle, data must be encrypted when stored on your devices or sent to someone else.
-With laptops and mobile devices now commonplace, most of us are used to taking our electronic lives with us when we leave each day.
-Unfortunately, if you deal with Category 1-Restricted Data, this also presents a serious risk if your equipment is ever lost or stolen.
+With laptops and mobile devices now commonplace, most of us are used to taking our electronic lives with us wherever we go.
+Therefore, if your role at the university requires you to process or in other capacities handle Category 1-Restricted Data, this presents a serious risk if your equipment is ever lost or stolen.

 As with any encryption technology, if you lose your password, the files are usually unrecoverable unless you've made backups.
 Also, file, folder and whole-disk encryption generally don’t protect your files if your computer is compromised.
 Encryption technology is best suited for protecting information if your laptop (or portable storage drive) is lost or stolen.
 Finally, if or when your devices “wake up” (i.e. opening your laptop, or pressing your phone’s home button), the device must ask for a password before granting access.
 If it doesn’t do this, the encryption provides no value as the information on the device can be accessed by whomever found or stole the device.

 Secure File is a service providing whole disk encryption on Windows desktops and laptops, and CIFS file share encryption on designated file servers.
 This service addresses the requirements for securely storing Category 1-Restricted Data and/or Personally Identifiable Information.

 UB owns a product (PGP Whole Disk Encryption) that can protect the regulated information on your device in the event it’s stolen.
 Ask your IT support or the Information Security Office about getting this program installed.
 Also available are a wide variety of no-cost technologies that can be used to protect UB's Category 1-Restricted Data.

 There is a feature called Encrypting File System (EFS) that allows you to encrypt all of specific folders and files.